 McDonald’s case does not reflect an isolated aberration in the functioning of the U.S. legal system, but rather business as usual within a society that has, for hundreds of years, profited from the incarceration and exploitation of people of color and trans/gender non-conforming people.
 McDonald’s sentencing sends a very clear message to all those following her case across the country: transphobia and racism are alive and well, both in the violent verbal and physical attacks on trans youth of color in the night as well as in the legal system which makes surviving this violence a crime punishable by years of incarceration.
 Nevertheless, we look forward to joining all of McDonald’s supporters in continuing to fight against these systems of power, for CeCe and for all transgender women of color targeted by the prison-industrial complex.

-*Monika: Today it is my pleasure and honor to interview Vicki Estrada, a
+*Monika: Today it is my pleasure and honour to interview Rachel Love, a

 Published since 2007 planetransgender has endeavored to be inclusive of all under the trans umbrella worldwide.
 We have been involved with breaking many language barriers and helping to connect our world, our planet transgender.